scverse/scvi-tools/docs/user_guide/models/cytovi.md

 ### Transfer learning

-A CytoVI model can be pre-trained on reference data and updated with query data using {func}`~scvi.external.CYTOVI.load_query_data`, which then facilitates transfer of metadata like cell type annotations.
+A CytoVI model can be pre-trained on reference data and updated with query data using {func}`~scvi.external.CYTOVI.load_query_data`, which then facilitates transfer of metadata like cell type annotations using {func}`~scvi.external.CYTOVI.impute_categories_from_reference`.

 ```
 >>> model_query = scvi.external.CYTOVI.load_query_data(adata = adata_query, reference_model=model)